alex-1134/hiphop_memory_game/README.md

 ## Music Memory Game

 The idea for this project is a simple memory game.
 The user gets 16 / 36 cards (8 / 18 pairs) and has to match all the pairs.
 Once they find a pair, the pictures stay uncovered the board.
+It is possible to choose an easy game (16 pictures) or a more difficult game (36 pictures).

 You can view the deployed game [here](https://alex-1134.github.io/memory_game_milestone/)